1/2/03 rev. 2/28/13 & 6/15/16

 The Statistical Almanac lists the Gray name today as 75th in the United States with around 350,000 persons using it as a surname.
 Our Old World Gray ancestors were from Northern Ireland, transplanted Scots and/or northern border Englishmen.
 [Read about their reputation as “Border Reivers.”]
 The earliest lists of American family names were made at the early 17th century settlements at Jamestown and Plymouth Rock and contain fewer than five “Grayes.”
 Over a century and a half later, in 1790, our patriarch, the young James Gray sailed to American and followed the trail of so many Scotch and Scots-Irish to Western Pennsylvania, where land could be had for almost nothing and the often steep hillsides reminded them of farms and pastures back home.
 Today, his descendants number in the thousands.
 In the forthcoming articles we’ll present what research reveals, but obviously, most of the verifiable information begins about halfway between James and myself, with Robert Patterson Gray (1844-1928).
 He was James’ grandson and my great-grandfather.

 In addition to providing a family tree with names and dates, we’ll talk to the living descendants.
 We’ll share and actual letter from a Civil War camp and follow one of the Grays westward to his promised land.
 And of course, no genealogical narrative would be complete without highlighting our 50 years of modern Gray reunions.
-So, after the following seven generation tree stretching 213 years from my American children to James of Northern Ireland, we’ll begin.
+So, after the following seven or more generation tree stretching over 300 years from my American children to James and perhaps Nigel of Scotland or Northern Ireland, we’ll begin.

 Borne, Kathy.
 E-mail via Ancestry.Com “Gray Family Message Board.”
 12/30/02.